German utility E.ON to split to focus on renewables, grids

 Instead, investors in E.ON will receive shares in the new company in addition to holding shares in the parent company, much in the same way that Bayer (BAYGn.DE) shareholders received shares in speciality chemicals unit Lanxess (LXSG.DE).

-E.ON, which has 31 billion euros (24.61 billion pounds) in net debt, said it would dispose of its minority stake in the new company over the medium term to bolster its finances.
+E.ON, which has 31 billion euros ($38.7 billion) in net debt, said it would dispose of its minority stake in the new company over the medium term to bolster its finances.

 Spinning off power generation will rid E.ON of a sector that has been hard hit by Germany's decision to encourage renewables such as wind and solar power with tariffs that discourage the use of gas, coal and nuclear power plants.